Identity theft is one of the most alarming, yet under-discussed problems affecting American consumers.

 Identity theft protection services are helpful for the fact that they cover almost every possible entry point an identity thief could use.
 Yet, they do not cover the all-too-important factor of credit protection.
 People can steal your identity without leaving a trail; instead, the criminal could manipulate your identity for the purpose of credit fraud.
 To catch this quickly, you need to invest in credit monitoring services.

 Supposing you are interested in identity theft services, most of the big name companies offer bundled plans that include credit monitoring.
-You can check our review on our our review on LifeLock Ultimate Plus to get an idea of what these bundled services include.
+You can check our review of The 10 Best Credit Monitoring Services for 2016 to find the best plans both with and without ID protection features.

 5) Create a wallet backup

 While you cannot literally back-up your wallet (unless we’re talking about Bitcoin wallets!), you can still keep a digital or written copy of everything it contains.
 When doing this, you should write down the card number, type, and any relevant contact numbers for their support lines.
 This makes it easier to prevent your identity from getting stolen if your wallet or purse gets lost or taken.